mdn/project-template/CONTRIBUTOR_ROLES.md

 Contributors, also known as community participants, engage with the project and its community by contributing their time, skills, opinions, and ideas.
 Contributors work on the project directly and add value to it.
 Contributions are not limited to writing or testing code examples but also include creating and updating documentation, researching, fixing bugs, and helping other community members.

 If you're new here, check out the different [repositories in the MDN project](https://github.com/orgs/mdn/repositories).
 Based on the frequency of your contributions, you can be an active contributor or someone who contributes only occasionally.
-Based on your impact on the project, you could be nominated as a [spotlight contributor](#spotlight-contributor).
+Based on your impact on the project, you could be nominated as a [spotlight contributor](#spotlight-contributor) or be promoted to an [organization member](#organization-member).

 As a contributor, you can get involved with the project by engaging in the following acitivites: